hitokiri-mata/katacoda-courses/kubernetes-pipelines/helm/step8-create.md

 As is, this chart is ready to be deployed since all the defaults have been supplied.
 A complete set of sensible defaults is a good practice for any chart you author.
 A good README for your chart should also have a table to reflect these defaults, options and descriptions.

-Before deploying to Kubernetes, the _dry_run_ feature will list out the resources to the console.
+Before deploying to Kubernetes, the _dry-run_ feature will list out the resources to the console.
 This allows to you inspect the injection of the values into the template without committing an installation, a helpful development technique.
 Observe how the container image name is injected into the template.

 `helm install --dry-run --debug ./app-chart | grep 'image: "' -n -B3 -A3`{{execute}}